mrets/Help/hourly_data_make_an_hourly_claim.md

 How to Make an Hourly Claim
 ===========================

-M-RETS is proud to be the first tracking system to provide the option to make Hourly Claims.
-In this guide, we will walk you through the process of making an hourly claim.
+M-RETS developed a process to provide for the first hourly REC retirement ina production registry and we are excited to share this with our users.
+Thisguide will walk you through the process.
+The hourly retirement process embeds the hourly production data into theretirement claims process.
+This exciting achievement does more than justintegrate hourly data into the claim.
+The process verifies that REC batchesretired for hourly claims are whole and not split post issuance.
+The processallows for multiple batches to be retired at once and provides aggregatehourly   data   by   hour,   day,   and   month   for   the   batches   subject   to   thetransaction.

+**M-RETS allows Hourly Claims only for intact (i.e. not subdivided after issuance) batches of Certificates.
+The following will render a batch of certificates ineligible for an hourly claim at this time:**

+**1. Certificates that an Organization has separated into multiple active batches for any reason, even if they maintain ownershipof all the RECs from the original issuance.**

+**2. Certificates in a batch where RECs from the issuance batch were transferred to another party. **

+**3. Certificates where any of the RECs from the batch as issued were retired. **

-**M-RETS allows Hourly Claims for, and only for, intact (i.e. not subdivided after issuance) batches of Certificates.
-This excludes partially retired/transferred Certificates.
-This also excludes Certificates that an Organization has separated into multiple active batches.
-In other words, Organizations may not make an Hourly Claim in the situation that separate batches of active Certificates include the entirety of the original Issuance.
+**In other words, Organizations may not make an Hourly Claim in the situation that separate batches of active Certificates include the entirety of the original Issuance.
+This may change as the market develops, and M-RETS will keep our users updated.
 If you have questions about whether your Certificates qualify for Hourly Claims, please contact <systemadmin@mrets.org>.**

 <br>
 </br>